Have a question?

 Osteoporosis (literally meaning "porous bones") is a disease in which your bones become thin, fragile, and more likely to break.
 If not prevented, or if left untreated, osteoporosis can progress painlessly until a bone breaks - usually the hip, wrist or spine - which can lead to significant pain, disability, and reduced quality of life.

-The Osteoporosis Program at The University of Vermont Medical Center, located in the Rheumatology outpatient clinic on the Main Campus, provides state-of-the-art evaluation and treatment of osteoporosis and related metabolic bone disease.
+The Osteoporosis Program at the University of Vermont Medical Center, located in the Endocrinology outpatient clinic on Tilley Drive, provides state-of-the-art evaluation and treatment of osteoporosis and related metabolic bone disease.

 We provide specialized medical care and evaluation through measurement of bone mass and a metabolic bone clinic, which treats patients with both acquired and hereditary metabolic bone and mineral disorders.